Kenneth L. Davis: Biography

 In 1979, Davis was made chief of psychiatry at Bronx Veteran's Affairs Medical Center, where he became the first director of its Schizophrenia Biological Research Center.
 From 1987 until 2003, he was chairman of psychiatry at Mount Sinai School of Medicine.

 In 2003, Davis was appointed dean of Mount Sinai School of Medicine and held that position until 2007, when he was succeeded by Dennis S. Charney, M.D.
-Davis was also appointed as the president and CEO of Mount Sinai Medical Center in 2003 – positions he holds as of 2020.
+Davis was also appointed as the president and CEO of Mount Sinai Medical Center in 2003 – a position he held until 2024.
 In 2015, Davis had gross compensation from the Icahn School of Medicine at Mount Sinai of $4,147,755.
 He is the director of the Mount Sinai Silvio Conte Neuroscience Center, trustee of the New York Academy of Medicine, trustee of the Aspen Institute, and chair of the New York Academy of Medicine Deans Council.
 In addition, he has served as chairman of the board of governors for the Greater New York Hospital Association.

 In September 2013, when Mount Sinai Medical Center merged with Continuum Health Partners, Davis became the president and CEO of the Mount Sinai Health System.
 In 2017, his annual salary was $12 million.

 Davis has weighed in on the intersection of health and public policy, arguing that the National Institutes of Health should receive more funds to fight disease and calling drug prices 'outrageous' and a fair trade issue.